 Young Scholars Program for High School Students

-The Program was placed on hiatus this year.
+The program was placed on hiatus during Summer 2020.
 We look forward to seeing you next summer.

 Become a Young Scholar at Santa Clara University

 Each year select, highly-motivated high school students (currently enrolled in the 9th, 10th, or 11th grades) explore college in an intensive summer program that includes university courses, advising, and meetings with key people on campus.
 In addition to college credit (upon successful completion of their classes), students leave with a hands-on experience of college life.
 Please note: students are required to attend every class meeting.
 Travel and other summer programs must not occur during the dates of the Young Scholars Program.